m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 type T3 = "1" extends 1 ? true : false;
 //   ^? type T3 = true

-// a type level function that takes a single type as an argument and returns either `true` or `false` type Printable<T> = T extends string ? true : false;
+// a type level function that takes a single type as an argument and returns either the type `true` or the type `false` type Printable<T> = T extends string ? true : false;

 type T4 = Printable<{ bar: string }>;